Blog navigation

 Nicotine Analogues and Regulatory Loopholes

-The FDA's regulations specifically mention nicotine, nicotine salts, and nicotine complexes.
+The FDA's regulations specifically mention freebase nicotine, nicotine salts, and nicotine complexes.
 However, they do not cover "nicotine analogues"—chemically similar compounds that may behave like nicotine but are not explicitly mentioned in the laws.
 This regulatory gap has allowed vape manufacturers to market products that contain nicotine analogues without going through the FDA's rigorous premarket approval process.

 One example is the compound 6-methyl nicotine, a structural analogue of nicotine.
 While it shares many of nicotine's biological properties, it is not regulated in the U.S. because it isn’t technically classified as nicotine.
 As a result, companies can market products with this compound, often labelling them as "nicotine-free" to avoid FDA scrutiny.